 Appropriate Vaccine Usage

-This tells you the percent of residents who have received the flu and pneumonia vaccines.
+This is the percentage of residents that received the pneumonia and flu vaccines.
 Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Athens Healthcare and Rehabilitation Center, 17.1% Percentage of Patients
+In Athens Healthcare and Rehabilitation Center, 17.39% of Patients

-This datapoint is a measure of the percent of long-term residents who required more assistance with activities of daily living over time.
-ADL's include activities such as taking medications and using the bathroom.
+This datapoint measures the percentage of long-term patients that needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and taking a bath.

 Ability to Keep Residents Mobile

-In Athens Healthcare and Rehabilitation Center, 16.36% Percentage of Residents
+In Athens Healthcare and Rehabilitation Center, 20.9% of Residents

 Hospitalizations

-This datapoint is a measure of the number of times residents are hospitalized per 1,000 days of patient care.
-Keeping residents out of the hospital is important to preserving the physical health of patients.
+This metric tracks the number of hospitalizations per thousand days of patient care.
+Minimizing hospitalizations is important to maintaining the physical health of nursing home residents.

 Short-term Care: Rehospitalizations

-In Athens Healthcare and Rehabilitation Center, 16.36 Percentage of Residents Rehospitalized
+In Athens Healthcare and Rehabilitation Center, 20.9% of Residents Rehospitalized

 Nearby Hospitals